The kind of toilet you pick for your house will have a long-term impact on how you use the bathroom, so don’t make this decision carelessly.

 A composting toilet tends to be cheaper than an incinerating toilet because of the required water usage with composting systems- these systems can require no water at all, making it perfect for dry climates.

-There is a wider range with composting toilets in comparison to incinerating, this is because there are both electric and non-electric models available to choose from.
+There is a wider range of composting toilets in comparison to incinerating, this is because there are both electric and non-electric models available to choose from.

 This means that if you live somewhere with low or no electricity supplies, you can still install a composting system.

-A septic system on the other hand, such as the incinerator, require consistent power for use (roughly 1.5-2 KW hours of electricity per cycle use).
+A septic system on the other hand, such as the incinerator, requires consistent power for use (roughly 1.5-2 KW hours of electricity per cycle use).